Supercharge your PowerPoint productivity with

 Clip art, sounds, movies -- Gone!

-Result: Your students won't be able to carry out any assignments that rely on following instructions based on the originally released version of PowerPoint 2013 or prior.
+Result: Your students won't be able to carry out assignments that rely on the Microsoft content you have on your computer.

 Suggestion: Rather than using PowerPoint's Insert | Media | Video | Online Video or Insert | Media | Audio | Online Audio commands (which may no longer work at all) or Insert | Online Pictures, teach students to search the web for appropriate content.